jsonify/performance-review-tracker/README.md

 3. **Choose Review Type**: Select "Competency Assessment" or "Annual Review" and set the year

 4. **Upload Data**:
+   - **Download Template**: Click "Download CSV Template" to get a sample file with proper formatting
    - **CSV Upload**: Drag and drop your accomplishments CSV file with automatic validation

 5. **Configure AI**: